The Saltaire Village Website, World Heritage Site

 Eric Riley was the son of Arthur Riley.
 Arthur was born 1865 in Saltaire.
 He married Emma Giles in 1894.
 In 1896 they were living at 26 Herbert Street in Saltaire.
 By 1900 they had moved to 1 Higher School Street in Saltaire with Arthur employed as a house painter.

 Eric, the youngest of three children, was born 11 November 1904 in Saltaire.
 He was baptised 19 March 1905 at Saltaire Congregational Church.
 Eric, living with his family at 77 Victoria Road in Saltaire, gained a scholarship to Salts School in 1915.
+He also attended Saltaire Congregational Sunday School.

 By 1926 the family were living in Baildon.
 Eric married Ida Wade in 1928.
-At first they lived with Eric’s parents at Ellenthorpe Road in Shipley.
+She was born 15 July 1903.
+They had two daughters – Hazel in 1934, and Janet in 1938.
+At first, they lived with Eric’s parents at Ellenthorpe Road in Baildon.
 By 1932 they had their own home at 7 Nab Wood Gardens in Shipley; they were still there in 1962.
+In the 1939 Register Eric was working as a wool salesman.

 Eric died in 1992.
 His parents are buried together in Nab Wood Cemetery Shipley; Arthur died 14 May 1935 and Emma died 10 January 1936.